Advertisement

 Quinta da Regaleira Waterfall

-One of the main attractions at Quinta da Regaleira is the initiation well.
 This underground well (which was never used for that purpose) is actually an inverted tower featuring a spiral staircase, 9 flights of stairs, and Gothic designs.

-There are all kinds of myths and legends connected to this place, and the initiation well seems to be linked to the Knights Templars and past initiation ceremonies.
+There are all kinds of myths and legends connected to this place, and the “initiation well” seems to be linked to the Knights Templars and past initiation ceremonies.

 Initiation Well Quinta da Regaleira